MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Cause:**

-In some cases, when communicating via a proxy, during authentication it might respond to the [!INCLUDE [Product short](includes/product-short.md)] sensor with error 401 or 403 instead of error 407.
-The [!INCLUDE [Product short](includes/product-short.md)] sensor will interpret error 401 or 403 as a licensing issue and not as a proxy authentication issue.
+In some cases, when communicating via a proxy, during authentication it might respond to the Defender for Identity sensor with error 401 or 403 instead of error 407.
+The Defender for Identity sensor will interpret error 401 or 403 as a licensing issue and not as a proxy authentication issue.

 **Resolution:**